|

 Ah Spain - gorgeous historic sites, delicious paella, endless sangria, and that shimmering Mediterranean - it's a tourist's dream!
 And, of course, like any worthwhile tourist destination, it's also crowded with other tourists and the common ails that befall them!

-Disclosure: some of the links below are affiliate links.
+Disclosure: Some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
-Updated May, 2020.
+Updated, March, 2026.

 What do I need to know before I go to Spain?